 Have you heard the saying, “Job hunting is a lot like dating?”
 Keep that in mind as you head into a networking event and borrow this dating world technique.
 As an introvert, there’s the temptation to assume everyone has the same feeling about socializing you do.
 In fact, being around people is where extroverts get their energy.
 Doing it charges them up, so why not use their energy to your advantage in the networking arena?

 Yes, you read that correctly.
 Team up with a more outgoing peer, and see who you can meet!
 Choose someone who is happy to make intros and get the conversation spinning, but also knows enough not to hog every speaking opportunity and will happily stand back, to let you shine once you have your schmoozing sea legs under you.

 As an introvert, it’s often easier to be social if you have a purpose.
 Give your networking some structure by deciding how many people you’ll introduce yourself to over the course of the event, how many business cards you want to exchange, the number of follow-up meetings you’ll potentially want to get on calendars, etc. This gives you a purpose beyond trying gamely to make small talk with a wine glass or appetizer plate in hand.

 See if you can get a list of who will be attending in advance.
 If the list of attendees isn’t public, use social media (like Facebook, Twitter and LinkedIn) to ask who else is attending or to start a conversation with peers/professionals you’d like to chat with before the night of the event.
 What does this mean?
 It means you can prep yourself and your materials for these discussions in advance.

-Also stop by your campus’ Career Services Center and make an appointment with a counselor.
+Also stop by Career & Internship Services and make an appointment with a counselor.
 They can give you further information on how to best work the event, and potentially connect you, too.